mieweb/docs/content/functions/quality-of-care/measures/quality-measure-specifications-and-recommended-workflows/cms-165-controlling-high-blood-pressure.md

 </tr>
 <tr>
 <td><strong>Initial Patient Population</strong></td>
-<td>Patients 18-85 years of age who had a visit and diagnosis of essential hypertension starting before and continuing into, or starting during the first six months of the measurement period.</td>
+<td>Patients 18-85 years of age by the end of the measurement period who had a visit during the measurement period and diagnosis of essential hypertension starting before and continuing into, or starting during the first six months of the measurement period</td>
 </tr>
 <tr>
 <td><strong>Denominator</strong></td>